codurance/site/src/_posts/2018-10-17-the-functional-style-part-5.md

 - functional programming
 ---

-# Higher-order functions I: Function composition & Monads.
+# Higher-order functions I: Function composition and the Monad pattern.

 ### What is a higher-order function?